 Years ago I belonged to a small men’s group that met once a week in the early morning for a Koinonia Meeting.
 Koinonia is a Greek word that denotes spiritual fellowship.
 It is used in the Book of Acts (4:2) to express how the early church met in fellowship.
 Also John used the same word to explain our relationship with our Lord and Heavenly Dad (I Jn.
 1:3-7).
-In other words, isn’t our fellowship with each other AND with God?
-Wherever two or more our gathered in His name, isn’t He with us (Mt.l8:20)?
+In other words, our fellowship is with each other AND with God.
+Wherever two or more our gathered in His name, He is with us (Mt.l8:20)!

 What is the purpose of our fellowship?
 Isn’t our fellowship to strengthen one another in the Lord?
 Isn’t it to affirm our love for each other?
 Isn’t it to challenge one another in our walk with God?
 Isn’t it to uplift one another in prayer?
 Isn’t it to make our differences disappear and produce unity in Christ?
 Isn’t it Jesus who brings us all together?
 Isn’t it Jesus who makes us one?
 Doesn’t He reveal through His disciples that He is the only way that people can walk peacefully with other people?
 Without Him there is only dissension, fear, and hatred of our differences.
 Yet, even though intellectually we know we are all the same, don’t we have the tendency to rank each other in our standard of classes?
 Whether we rank each other under the standard of education, economic status, marriage, career, you name it and isn’t there a label for it?
 But didn’t Jesus Christ make these walls all disappear?